CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Task 1: Navigate to Azure OpenAI Playground

 In this task, you will open the Azure OpenAI resource in the Azure portal.
-It navigates to the Azure AI Foundry portal from the resource page.
-If the direct option is missing, it provides an alternate navigation method to reach Azure AI Foundry.
+It navigates to the Microsoft Foundry portal from the resource page.
+If the direct option is missing, it provides an alternate navigation method to reach Microsoft Foundry.

 1. In the Azure portal, search for **OpenAI (1)** in the search bar and select **Azure OpenAI (2)** from Services.